-- When the top is browned to your liking, cut frittata into four wedges, garnish with sliced green onions, and serve hot.
+- When the top is browned to your liking, cut frittata into six wedges, garnish with sliced green onions, and serve hot.

 This recipe created by Kalyn when she had cherry tomatoes and there was a good sale on asparagus at the market!

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Everything used in this Asparagus and Tomato Frittata with Havarti and Dill is a tasty low-carb ingredient, making this a good breakfast for any phase of the South Beach Diet or any other low-carb eating plan.
-If you’re strictly following the South Beach Diet recommendations for low-fat cheese you may wish to use something instead of Havarti to make this lower in fat.
+Asparagus and Tomato Frittata with Havarti and Dill is a tasty low-carb recipe, and a good breakfast for any phase of the original South Beach Diet.
+If you’re strictly following the South Beach Diet recommendations for low-fat cheese you may need to use something instead of Havarti to make this lower in fat.

 Find More Recipes Like This One: